apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-business-calendar-example/README.md

   <p align="center"><img width=75% height=50% src="docs/images/ProcessCreditBillAssign.png"></p>

 ### Verify Payment
-A service task where the credit card details are validated, ensuring the payment is processed under valid terms.
+A user task where the credit card details are validated, ensuring the payment is processed under valid terms.

 * Verify Payment
   <p align="center"><img width=75% height=50% src="docs/images/VerifyPayment.png"></p>

 ### Timer

-Attached to a human task to simulate waiting for manual confirmation or user action.
+Attached to a user task to simulate waiting for manual confirmation or user action.
 This timer can be configured to react differently based on the presence of the business calendar.
 <p align="center"><img width=75% height=50% src="docs/images/Timer.png"></p>

 ### Cancel Payment